Robert Ricks

 Robert Ricks Jr. (born c.
 1964) is a retired American meteorologist who worked as a lead forecaster at the National Weather Service (NWS) in Slidell, Louisiana.
 He is known for the strongly worded bulletin he wrote prior to the arrival of Hurricane Katrina, which vividly warned of the damage that the storm would cause.
 A later review by the NWS called attention to the "unprecedented detail and foreboding nature" of the forecast, and credited it with helping assist officials as they evacuated residents in the storm's path.

 Career

-Ricks began his career in air traffic control, before brief service the private sector.
+Ricks began his career in air traffic control, before brief service in the private sector.
 He then joined the National Weather Service in 1990, first in Jackson, Mississippi, before moving to Dodge City, Kansas in 1993, and the Lower Mississippi River Forecast Center in Slidell, before joining the National Weather Service Forecast Office for the New Orleans/Baton Rouge area in 1994.
 He served as event coordinator during severe weather events that impact the New Orleans area.